News and Current Events

 "In of The Planet of learned about a gene therapy, delivered by a virus, in order to cure Alzheimer’s disease.
 A side-effect was that the apes become more intelligent.
 In 'Dawn of The Planet of Apes', we discover that the same ape-enhancing virus is lethal to humans and has wiped out most of humanity.
 Hear about examples of current infections that can alter brain function, viruses that could wipe out 90% of humanity and the potential for gene therapy to cure many current diseases."
 The virus described, which is capable of killing 90% of those infected, was Ebola virus, which turned out to be very topical, given the tragic outbreak in Western Africa, at that time.

 Dinosaur night, Mary Queen of Scots and Mammoths

 National Museum of Scotland

-The museum invited us, on three occasions to present at their Museum Lates events, which were centred around dinosaurs, Mary Queen of Scots and mammoths.
+The museum invited us, on at their Museum Lates events, which were around dinosaurs, Mary Queen of Scots and mammoths.
 We hope everyone enjoyed extracting DNA from "dino poo" and learning whether pre-historic bacteria could infect us.
 Our herbal "medieval medicine", at the Mary Queen of Scots event, dove-tailed in nicely with the learning teams' object handling and maladies game.
-We talked with loss of interesting folk and shared our knowledge of the therapeutic properties of some common herbs.
-Finally, we turned the tables and asked YOU to determine the definite reason for the extinction of mammoths by pitting two teams against each other, who had to analyse recent scientific publications on competing theories.
+We talked interesting folk and shared our knowledge of the therapeutic properties of some common herbs.
+Finally, we turned the tables and asked YOU to determine the definite reason for the extinction of mammoths by pitting two teams against each other, who had to recent scientific publications on competing theories.
 You rose to the challenge and decided it was a combination of climate change, which caused habitat loss, and that hunting by humans just pushed them over the edge.
 As a little extra, I shared some of the recent science behind the drive to clone mammoths.